dakshgoel2008/Chatting-Application/README.md

 -   User can now send the recorded voice messages.
 -   🔥**SPECIAL FEATURE**: Coders can now share there codes easily (<pre> `{/*mention the language first*/} Your code here... ` </pre>) {Don't forget to add 3 backticks in starting and ending of the whole process.}

+-   User has the freedom to customise the app accordingly:
+    -   User can select the desired background
+    -   Can select the message bubble styles and also the font size of the messages
+    -   Can select the message density on the current window and also what to show and what not to show(ie. timestamp display, sender and receiver avatar images, etc..)
 -   Stay tuned more updates coming soon🫡🫡🫡.

 Please follow the `setupGuide.md` file for setting up this to your local machine.